bitcoinj/bitcoinj/designdocs/modular-architecture.md

 In a proposed 0.19 release, we hope to do the following:

-1. enhance `bitcoin-crypto` to contain a "provider" API so that core crypto functions that it needs can be provided by either Bouncy Castle _or_ `libsecp256k1`.
-We also hope to completely eliminate dependencies on Guava for all modules.
+1. Update `bitcoin-crypto` to use the `secp256k1-jdk` API so that core crypto functions that it needs can be provided by either Bouncy Castle _or_ `libsecp256k1`.
 2. Separate the current ProtoBuf-based wallet implementation into it's own module.
 This will require creating a `Wallet` interface in core.
 3. Eliminate dependencies on Guava for all modules.